4GeeksAcademy/master-javascript-programming-exercises/exercises/047-computePerimeterOfACircle/README.md

 ## 📝 Instructions:

 1. Write a function called `computePerimeterOfACircle`.
-Given the radius of a circle, `computePerimeterOfACircle` returns its perimeter.
+Given the radius of a circle, `computePerimeterOfACircle` returns it's perimeter.

 ## Example: